ootks/hugo-blog/content/posts/psd_completion.md

     - v_1 \wedge v_2 \dots \wedge v_{i+1} \wedge v_{i} \dots \wedge v_k
 $$

 These two properties make the exterior power related to the determinant of a matrix.
-Indeed, we can define the wedge power of a matrix in a similar way to the tensor power:
+To see this, we can define the wedge power of a matrix in a similar way to the tensor power:
 $$
     (\Land^{(k)}X)(v_1 \wedge v_2 \dots \wedge v_k) =
     Xv_1 \wedge Xv_2 \dots \wedge Xv_k.